ShadowoftheRedFox/CY-Tech-Truck-Project/README.md

 - [ ] PDF document for the task shared and worked on
 - [ ] Planning realisation
 - [ ] The whole project...
+- [ ] Add another shell file to call the clean method of the Makefile file

 ## Functionnality limits